 1. Establish a relationship.
 Focus more on the client themselves as a person, and less on the details.
 Establish ground rules (or ‘bottom lines’) early on, for what the client expects from the process.
 Give them time to talk through the issues as they see them, acknowledging their feelings and getting a sense of their perspective.

-3. Keep the emotion minimal.
+2. Keep emotion minimal.
 Sometimes defiance is a sign of anxiety.
 Perhaps the client is much more worried about issues than they have let on.
 Use empathy; finding a way to understand and share the feelings of the client.
 A straightforward, calm and empathetic approach will yield better results, and minimize conflict.